 Coping with Home school Burnout #5: Travel or roadschool.

-Maybe you just need to get out of dodge for a while and gain a new perspective?
+Maybe you just need to get out of Dodge for a while and gain a new perspective?

 Traveling doesn’t have to mean a big vacation or even real travel.